MLHale/CYBR8470/README.md

 * Ember Textbook (optional): [Rock and Roll with Ember.js](http://balinterdi.com/rock-and-roll-with-emberjs/)
 * [Django Documentation](https://www.djangoproject.com/)

+## Projects
+[Project 1 rubric](/modules/IA8470-project-1-rubric.pdf) - Creating and securing a prototype application Project 1 will use the skills you learned in Project 1 and have you create some software engineering documents to help you flesh out an idea and implement the client-side portion of the idea that will use for the rest of the semester.
+For this, and the rest of the projects in the course, you will be able to use your own project idea.
+You will be expected to satisfy the following rubrics.
+See the [rubric](/modules/IA8470-project-1-rubric.pdf) for specific details.

 ## Class Topics
 1. Introduction to Web apps ([PDF](/lectures/lecture1.pdf))